SIGSEGV-0x7/EWAS/README.md

 # Efficient Web Archive Searching

+This project utilizes various existing hashing algorithms and implemented Simple Hash Algorithm to convert URLs to a sortable and shortened format locally to improve web archive access efficiency.

 ## Installation and Setup

-1. 64-bit version of Python 3.7 or higher (32-bit will lead to a PEP517 Error during the Pyarrow installation process).
+1. 64-bit version of Python 3.7 or higher (32-bit will lead to a PEP517 Error during Pyarrow installation).

 2. Clone this repository to local machine.